walshbr/textanalysiscoursebook/book/topic-modeling/bags-of-words.md

 ![topic modeling highlights](/textanalysiscoursebook/assets/topic-modeling/topic-modeling-highlights.jpg)

-In this example, each of these colors represents a different kind of topic that the text is dealing with: a language associated with proving things, one connected to medicine and one about crime.
-But you could also think that other newspaper articles about Jack the Ripper might feature a different set of topics.
-Probably most deal with crime, but you might have read texts that focus on the victims or on the police investigation into the murders.
-Alternately, certain words might be really good indicators that a particular topic was being discussed, whereas others are more loosely related to the topic.
-For instance, although the word 'practice' might appear in such a conversation, a word like 'anatomy' is more closely indicative of the topic of medicine.
-So each text is made up of some mix of topics like these, and you could distinguish between texts by finding out what topics they discuss and to what degree they discuss them.
+This is a visual model of how we might read the text.
+In this example, each of these colors represents a different kind of topic with which the text is dealing.
+Each topic is made of particular discourses: language associated with proving things, a vocabulary connected to medicine, and a series of words about crime.
+Other newspaper articles about Jack the Ripper could feature a different set of themes.
+The subject of the articles could change, the vocabulary would reflect this, and our sense of the underlying topics would shift accordingly.
+Probably most of these texts deal with crime, but you might have some Jack the Ripper articles that focus on the victims or on the police investigation into the murders.

+Take a closer look at the kinds of words that we highlighted in the article above.
+Certain words might be really good indicators of a particular topic, while others might be fuzzier indicators of what we're talking about.
+For instance, although the word 'practice' might appear in conversations about both medicine and sports, a word like 'anatomy' is more closely and clearly indicative of a scientific topic.

 Wouldn't it be interesting if we could somehow see the whole web of topics that occur in a text?
-And to think about how different topics appear in different texts?
+And if we could find out how different topics appear in different texts and the degree to which the discuss them, we could figure out ways to distinguish between texts.

-One problem with using \_Prism \_to do this work is that it depends on someone setting up these categories beforehand, and thus in essence knowing \(or guessing\) something about the text before we started the process of text analysis.
+One problem with using _Prism_ to do this work is that it depends on someone setting up these themes or topics beforehand, and thus in essence knowing or guessing something about the text before the text analysis process begins.
 But maybe there are some "hidden" topics in the text that we don't even know to look for.
-So what if we could use computers not just to distinguish between texts based the topics they discuss, but also to find the very topics themselves?
+So what if we could use computers not just to distinguish between texts based on the topics they discuss, but also to find the very topics themselves?

 We are beginning to float a different kind of reading.
 Let's take one more step back.

 If we take the words in a text as being indicative of its underlying topics, we actually don't need to worry about word order so much.
-We just care about whether the words are there or not, not the order they come in.
-Our previous examples have preserved the sense of narrative time in a text - when we counted words with _Voyant_, we then graphed them over time.
-But we can find out interesting things about texts if we are a little more flexible if we think about them not as things that unfold over time but rather as pure token counts, as **bags of words**.
+The sequence of words, sometimes called the **syntagmatic axis**, only matters for certain kinds of reading.
+In previous chapters, we have preserved the sense of narrative time in a text - when we counted words with _Voyant_, we then graphed them over time.
+We cared about whether and how much a particular phrase occurred in the beginning of the text vs. the end.
+But we can find out interesting things about texts if we are a little more flexible and think about them not as things that unfold over time but rather as pure token counts, as **bags of words**.
 In a bag of words model, word order becomes irrelevant.
 All we care about is what words occur in a text and how often they do so.
 Pretty straight forward, right?

 Take the following two sentences:

-"Fine.
+* "Fine.
 How are you doing?"

-"How are you doing?
+* "How are you doing?
 Fine?"

-If we _normalize_ a text by removing the stopwords, lowercasing the words and getting rid of the punctuation, we get a bag of words.
+If we _normalize_ a text by removing the stopwords, lowercasing the words, and getting rid of the punctuation, we get a bag of words.
 In this case, the bag of words for these two sentences is the same:

 ```
 [